airpartners/hepa-summer23/data_guide.md

 N – In addition to the sensor data, field notes documented by people in charge of sensor installation and air purifier deployment provide critical contextual information, such as the date the various sensors were active for and the date the air purifier was installed.
 Field notes should be a single file per location.

 #### ID
-Each deployment has an ID number that uniquely identifies it, but to make this project extra fun for us, each location has a different method of coding unique participants.
-The ID numbers can be found in the corresponding field notes for that location.
+Each deployment has an ID number that uniquely identifies it, but (to make this project extra fun for us) different locations have different methods of identifying unique participants.
 The following table shows the various ID numbers used:

 | Location Code      | Unique Identifier |
 | ----------- | ----------- |